molsonkiko/JsonToolsNppPlugin/docs/README.md

 ![Only direct children of the root are displayed for a big file](/docs/partial%20tree%20load%20example.PNG)

 For best performance, you can disable the tree view completely.
-If the JSON is a single scalar (bool, int, float, string, null, or date), it will display.
+If the JSON is a single scalar (bool, int, float, string, null), it will display.
 For arrays and objects, you will only see the type icon.

 The `View all subtrees` checkbox on the JSON viewer form allows you to quickly toggle between viewing the full tree and only the direct children.
 Some notes on the checkbox:
 - If the full tree will not be shown when the tree is loaded, this box is unchecked; otherwise it is checked.